swimos/swimos-docs/src/_concepts/agent-granularity.md

 ## Agent Granularity

-Now we have our nodes and entity model it is time to populate the nodes with agents to perform some logic.
+Now we have our nodes and entity model it is time to populate the nodes with agents to perform some logic and add behavior.

 In object-oriented programming it is often preferable to compose classes out of smaller **reusable** component classes; this is similar to composing nodes out of agents.
 Agents should favor being smaller and re-usable instead of large and monolithic.